joryw/chatAgent/README.md

 - Search results are displayed with sources
 - The model uses search results to provide up-to-date answers
 - Sources are cited with [number] references
+- **Agent Mode**: Citations use global numbering across multiple searches (e.g., [1-5] from first search, [6-10] from second search)
+- **Chat Mode**: Citations are numbered independently for each search (always [1-5])
+- A comprehensive reference list is generated at the end of the answer, grouped by search round

 **Commands:**
 - `/search on` - Enable web search